Introduction to Configuration Tasks

 -

-If you are a system administrator, you might be most likely to use the chapters Creating and Configuring a Production, Configuring Business Hosts,’ and Defining Reusable Items for Use in Settings.
+If you are a system administrator, see Creating and Configuring a Production, Configuring Business Hosts, and Defining Reusable Items for Use in Settings.